How Long Does It Take to Become Addicted to Opioids?

 The Process Of Opioid Addiction Recovery

 Addiction recovery is a process that takes time.
 It’s not going to happen overnight.
-But by getting professional help from a drug rehabilitation center, you’ll be better equipped to overcome your opioid addiction.
+However, by getting professional help from a drug rehabilitation center, you’ll be better equipped to overcome your opioid addiction.
 You don’t have to go through it alone.
 There are a number of great drug addiction rehabs like Daylight Recovery that are ready to get you towards the road to recovery and stay there.

-- The first step at most inpatient opiate rehabilitation centers is detoxification, during which the body is rid of any harmful drugs and alcohol – in this case, opioids.
+The first step at most inpatient opiate rehabilitation centers is detoxification.
+Detox is a process in which the body is purged of any harmful drugs and alcohol – in this case, opioids.
 This stage is crucial and tends to last between five and seven days.

 Let Daylight Recovery Help

-If you think you may have an opioid addiction, let us help.
+If you think you or someone you know is addicted to opiates, let us help.
 We’ll use evidence-based treatments to guide you toward long-term recovery and with a customized treatment plan.
 Contact Daylight Recovery Services today to begin your journey toward sobriety.